cici-xingyu-zheng/rich-regime-geometry/README.md

     - Kernel distance (need to revisit, I might have not implemented correctly)
     - weight jacobian SVD

-### Some unplesent inconvenience to improve in this repo:
+### Some unplesent inconvenience that we will improve in this repo:
 Multiple folders (cluster and local) for different part of this project; will group things together in this attempt.

 ***

+## Log for progress

+### 09/10/24

+**TO-DO:**
+1. check if model and if capacity measures run successfully locally
+2. remove checkpoints that are are no longer needed to free up space